aeloh1m/Operating-Systems-Docker-Deployment/README.md

     - First of all, we've had to create a **k8s cluster** and a **docker image** with the tag "v1" containing an index.html with an H1 message, and inside the previous cluster, we made a **namespace** called "grupo1" where we deployed the previous Docker image, having 3 replica sets.

 - What is the purpose of this project? <br />
-    - The purpose if this project is to show the process and files needed for such procedure, and to show what we achieved to our professors.
+    - The purpose of this project is to show the process and files needed for such procedure, and to show what we achieved to our professors.

 ## Technologies Used